 About Salhaus Puppies

 My daughter holds the title of "Official Puppy Socializer" here at Salhaus.
+(Although they are irresistible & I can't keep my hands off of them as well!)
 She spends hours & hours with our babies.
 Often times I will do a "head count" to make sure that all are present.
-I just about have a heart attack when one or two are missing. . .only to find out that they are in bed with her or under the covers on the sofa with her while she watches TV.
+I just about have a heart attack when one or two are missing. . .only to find out that they are under the covers on the sofa with her while she watches TV.
 Often times they snuggle into her lap for hours as she works on the computer as well.
-These pups are well rounded socially by the time they are ready for new homes.
+(Although my daughter is grown with a home of her own, she is still here almost every day when we have pups!)

-As the pups grow, they are introduced to the outdoors at about 3-4 weeks of age.
-Again, we keep a close eye on them as they are initially only allowed in our covered, enclosed porch area right off of the laundry room.
-It's a huge area, enough for them to romp & play.
-The area is good for potty training as well.
+Both areas are huge, enough for them to romp & play.
+Our setup is perfect for potty training as well.
 Pups do not like to "go" near their sleeping area.
-We make sure that there is plenty of room for play/sleep & for them to do their "business."
-While our pups are not housetrained by the time they leave us, this does in turn, help out the pups' potential new owners to easily housetrain them.
+We make sure that there is plenty of room for play/sleep AND for them to do their "business."
+While our pups are not house-trained by the time they leave us, this does in turn, help out the pups' potential new owners to easily housetrain them.

-You'll see that our puppies get lots of love & attention, even from the family cat, Echo.
+You'll see that our puppies get lots of love & attention, even from one of the the family cats, Echo.
 He is an Exotic Shorthair that we acquired from Calivan Cattery.
 He's such a special kitty in that he absolutely loves these big dogs!
 The adult dogs are gentle with him, as he tries to play with them, but the size difference is a bit much.
 He's so thrilled when we have new babies since they're more his size.
 We have to watch him like a hawk when there's a new litter, as he "sneaks" into the new puppy room with the moms & babies!
 Often times Echo will join me in the birthing area, waiting for the arrival of our new babies.
 Needless to say, our puppies are "cat socialized" by the time they leave here as well.

-At the computer with a 4 week old white GSD pup.
+constantly at the computer with a 4 week old white GSD pup.

 In the car on the way to the airport to deliver this solid black Dragon pup to a waiting family in Michigan.
 This is Tucker.
 Look for him as an adult on our Gallery Page.